-None
+None.
 Item 2.
 Properties

-As of September 30, 2015, we did not own any real estate or other physical properties materially important to our operation.
+As of September 30, 2016, we did not own any real estate or other physical properties materially important to our operation.
 We believe that the office facilities of the Investment Adviser and Administrator are suitable and adequate for our business as it is contemplated to be conducted.

-Item 3.
-Legal Proceedings
+Legal Proceedings Item 3.

 None of us, our Investment Adviser or our Administrator is currently subject to any material legal proceedings, nor, to our knowledge, is any material legal proceeding threatened against us, or against our Investment Adviser or Administrator.
 From time to time, we, our Investment Adviser or Administrator, may be a party to certain legal proceedings in the ordinary course of business, including proceedings relating to the enforcement of our rights under contracts with our portfolio companies.
+MCG was a party to certain legal proceedings incidental to the normal course of its business, including the enforcement of its rights under contracts with its portfolio companies.
+We inherited this litigation upon the closing of our acquisition of MCG.
+While the outcome of these and any future legal proceedings cannot be predicted with certainty, we do not expect that these proceedings will have a material effect upon our financial condition or results of operations, although we cannot assure you that amounts received in settlement may not be requested to be returned or that we may not be found liable in any such litigation.